BOARD OF TRUSTEES

-The District will notify the Commissioner of Education of the approval of the plan along with a list of approved TEC exemptions on the required TEA form and shall provide the Texas Education Agency with a copy of the plan.
+The District notified the Commissioner of Education of the approval of the plan along with a list of approved TEC exemptions on the required TEA form and shall provide the Texas Education Agency with a copy of the plan.

 Term of the Plan:

 The Giddings I.S.D.
 District of Innovation Plan-Revised shall remain in effect for the 2023-2024, 204-2025, 2025-2026, 2026-2027, and 2027-2028 school years.